 CDs, money market deposit accounts, and even plain-old checking and savings accounts can all be important parts of a sound financial strategy.
 CDs in particular can be good vehicles to help augment savings for shorter-term financial goals.

-For those looking for an alternative option, SoFi Money may be a good option to look into.
-SoFi Money® is a cash management account where you can spend and save with no account fees (subject to change).
+For those looking for an alternative option, SoFi Checking and Savings may be a good option to look into.
+SoFi Checking and Savings® is a high interest bank account where you can spend and save with no account fees (subject to change).

 Plus, you’ll earn cash back rewards on spending with recurring $500 monthly deposits.